NathanMH/MusicNate/content/my-linux-dev-environment.md

 #### Ergodox Keyboard

 To give a little bit of background, I have had some troubles with my hands for quite some time.
 While playing saxophone, I had to have small steroid injections near the tendon sheaths to reduce swelling caused by stenosing tenosynovitis, otherwise known as 'trigger finger'.
+When I started typing on a computer keyboard as much as I was playing music, I realized that I should be proactive about the potential physical ramifications.
+Towards that goal, I looked at my tools, first being my keyboard.
+When I decided on, and received my ErgoDox keyboard I also chose to take a look at alternative keyboard layouts.
+From a young age I had been touch typing fairly proficiently on a standard layout.
+But now with a new keyboard with blank keycaps (that means there is no lettering), it was the perfect opportunity to switch it up.
+After a fair bit of searching I decided on [link]Colemak, based on its logical design and somewhat easier transition.